Early Signs Of Pregnancy

 - You may feel almost overwhelmed with hunger.
 An empty, gnawing sensation may hang around inside your tummy for hours.
 You may only have a brief reprieve when you eat but you can’t seem to get rid of it altogether.

 - A feeling of needing to wee frequently, though when you do empty your bladder there is not as much volume as usual.
-You could initially pass this off as a possible urinary tract infection or from drinking too much caffeine.
+You could initially pass this symptom of frequent urination off as a possible urinary tract infection or from drinking too much caffeine.

-- Nausea and feeling upset in the stomach.
+- Nausea, feeling upset in the stomach and frequent morning sickness.
 This may not be to the point of needing to vomit but you could just feel a sense of unsettledness which comes and goes throughout the day and evening.

 - Sore, heavy and tender breasts.
 Your nipples may become extra sensitive and tingle to the point where you become very conscious of them.
 Your areolas may become darker and larger than they usually are.
 Your breasts could feel similar to how they do just prior to your period but are even more uncomfortable.